guidohu/booksys/Docker/dev_fresh_external_backend/README.md

 docker compose down
 ```

-The above command will run the database and the frontend.
+The above command will run the database and traefik.
 To run the backend,
-either manually run it or execute:
+either manually run it (run on port 9090) or execute:

 ```
 ./run_backend.sh